 Asking this question starts the envisioning process.
 It’s about what you think is possible without the confines of your I can’t language.
 Creation gives us the big picture and then you can come back to where you are and have an idea of what your next aligned step is.

 To do: Ask what do I want to create?
 Put pen to paper, start with the mundane and allow the magic to flow.
+I dare you to be bold and ask if you were to create a passion project – what would it be?

 How do you feel?